What is Nature Journaling?

 Journaling is keeping a record of observations, experiences, thoughts and feelings, plus whatever you wish.
 You make

-Nature journaling is hand recording your
+Nature journaling is hand or voice recording your

 ... while experiencing nature.